OCA/e-commerce/website_sale_product_attribute_filter_category/readme/USAGE.md

-1. Go to Website Shop.
+- Go to the Website Shop.
-2. Activate filter by attributes in "Customize" option in top menu.
+- Activate the website editor in the top right corner.
-3. Activate attributes categories filters in "Customize" option in top menu.
+- Under the `Customize` tab, locate the `Attributes` section and enable the `Group by categories` option.
-4. Now you can see product attributes filter grouped by categories.
+- You should now see the product attribute filters grouped by categories.